 This short webinar gives first-time users and researchers less familiar with the Millennium Cohort Study an insight into this unique longitudinal cohort dataset born at the turn of the century.
 This session describes the study aims, content and design as well as offering a helpful look at some of the types of research that can be done using the study.
-This one-and-a-half hour session is available live, with your chance to ask questions of an expert panel at the end.

 This webinar is aimed at new users of the Millennium Cohort Study (MCS), in particular, but not exclusively, researchers who are interested in families and relationships, education and cognition, mental health and well-being, physical health and exercise, and behaviours.
 It aims to guide you through the process of accessing and making effective use of the data for your own research projects.